 It took 3 days for the clothes to reach the London office.
 It took 3 MONTHS for the clothes to reach South Africa.
 Snail mail is the cheapest option but it literally takes over 2 months.
 It works, but expect it to be extremely slow.

 I use a service called Postbox Courier.
 Unlike Aramex, it is NOT a monthly subscription service, which I like.
 I don’t want to pay a monthly sub for something I use twice a year.

 Postbox Courier will give you a postbox address in the UK.
 The clothes will then be sent there for them to collect and then ship to your front door (or whatever address you give) within 2 weeks.
 Sometimes ASOS takes a few days to fill your order, then it takes a few days to get to South Africa, then it takes a few days to get from the harbour to your door.

-This can also save you money at times.
-For example.
-You need to spend $60 to get free international shipping on Kylie Cosmetics, but you only need to spend $40 to get free local shipping.
-So in that instance, I will only spend $40, get it sent to my American post box and that’ll indirectly save me $20 which I then just redirect to the cost of shipping.
+Using a courier can save you money.
+For example. you need to spend $60 to get free international shipping on Kylie Cosmetics, but you only need to spend $40 to get free local shipping.
+So in that instance, I will only spend $40, get it sent to my American post box and that’ll indirectly save me $20, which I then rather use to cover the cost of the shipping.